 Volunteers are likely to step forward if they feel that the work they do is going to make a difference or if they are deeply aligned with your campaign’s agenda.

-Talk about how political phone banking impacts your campaign efforts and how it can be the difference between winning a losing your election.
+Talk about how political phone banking impacts your campaign efforts and how it can be the difference between winning and losing your election.

 Recruiting volunteers is all about having a compelling objective and story for your campaign.